 5. Pripyat, Ukraine

-Pripyat is a ghost town in northen Ukraine near the border with Belarus.
-It’s well-known because of the Chernobyl Nuclear Power Plant disaster that occured in 1986.
+Pripyat is a ghost town in northern Ukraine near the border with Belarus.
+It’s well-known because of the Chernobyl Nuclear Power Plant disaster that occurred in 1986.
 Pripyat used to house thousands of plant workers with their families who had found themselves one day obliged to evacuate the town after an accident caused a leak of nuclear radiation.
-Now, Pripyat remains a ghost town, quite empty except from some guided tours either private group are are organized every now and then.
+Now, Pripyat remains a ghost town, quite empty except some guided tours either private group are organized every now and then.